HackAssistant/registration/README.md

 This integration allows hackers to have part of their application completed using their information from MLH.

 As of the moment, MyMLH can only be used to sign up.
-This decision is due to the fact that MyMLH accounts can have accounts with emails not verified.
+This decision is due to the fact that MyMLH can have accounts with emails not verified.
 This can be a security concern as someone could create an account with someone else's email and it would totally invalidate our verification email system.
-In that direction the approach taken is to extract fields and use them for the application later on.
+In that direction the approach taken is to extract fields and use them for the application during the sign up process.

 1. Create a [new MyMLH app](https://my.mlh.io/oauth/applications/new).
 2. Add `https://DOMAIN//user/callback/mlh/` as a Redirect URI.
 Replace `DOMAIN` for the domain used to deploy your system.
 Ex: `http://registration.gerard.space/user/callback/mlh/`.